noteed/multiple-ghc-versions/README.md

 To check that this works as intended, I create two projects in this directory, A and B, using the existing approach, then I'll modify them as described above.

+So it works.
+With the previous overlay approach, all the dependencies overlays are listed in `overlays.nix`.
+For horizon-platform, all the overriding functions are listed in `overlay.nix` instead.